Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 3model_calls: single=3, vote_5=15This fixture is intentionally small and deterministic: it tests controller logic.
 A real release decision needs representative labeled cases, real model samples, token counts, latency, refusal rates, and cost.

 Yao et al. evaluated ToT on tasks built for planning and search.
-On Game of 24, their GPT-4 ToT setup solved 74% of tasks while their CoT baseline solved 4%.[5]
-The lesson is narrower than "use trees everywhere": if a problem has verifiable partial states and meaningful backtracking, search can rescue a bad early move.
+On Game of 24, their GPT-4 ToT setup solved 74% of tasks while their CoT baseline solved 4%.[6]
+The narrower conclusion is not "use trees everywhere."
+If a problem has verifiable partial states and meaningful backtracking, search can rescue a bad early move.

 1from dataclasses import dataclass